lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 To flip your image on the vertical axis :menuselection:`Edit --> Flip Vertically`.
 To flip your image on the horizontal axis :menuselection:`Edit --> Flip Horizonatally`.

 To copy an image to the clipboard you can :menuselection:`Copy to Clipboard`.
-To paste an image to the clipboard :menuselection:`Paste to Clipboard`.
+To paste an image to the clipboard :menuselection:`Paste from Clipboard`.

 To view the next picture on your image press the right arrow and conversly to view the previous image press the left arrow.
 To view thumbnials of the current directory you can toggle thumbnials and thumbnails will show at the buttom  with a scrollbar at the bottom of the window to view the whole folder.
 You can also scroll between different pictures with the mousewheel as well.
 To jump to the first picture press :kbd:`home` or :menuselection:`Go --> First File`.
 To jump to the last picture press :kbd:`end` or :menuselection:`Go --> Last File`.